Akshat-shah05/Prodigy/README.md

 Heyy, I'm working on getting it deployed.
 Going to be available to use very very soon.
 Stay Tuned 👀
+Update: I have run out of credits for the OpenAI Api, not sure if I'm going to spend the money to get more credits

 # Prodigy: 🎵🌟 All Your AI Generation Needs Packed into one SaaS Platform 🎨🔥